 - A commitment to encouraging participation in higher education with respect to the issues of equality and diversity.
 In this regard, professional practice should be informed by equal opportunities legislation, policy and best practice.

 How the Programme is Delivered

 Workshops form the basis of contact-time learning.
 The workshops are led by Institutional and / or national experts in their theme and are intended to act as triggers to participants’ own enquiry and application into practice.
 The workshops address generic issues around a theme and involve a diverse range of methods and pedagogic approaches to enable participants to reflect on their application in local contexts.
-Participants will undertake or contribute to a variety of micro teaching sessions within the workshops, and engage in peer review of learning and teaching (PRLT) with PCUTL-peers and their mentor.
+Participants will undertake or contribute to a variety of micro teaching sessions within the workshops, and engage in peer review of learning and teaching (PRLT) with PgCUTL-peers and their mentor.
 Discussion and sharing of ideas and perspectives are core elements of the programme and are facilitated through face-to-face and electronic networking opportunities.
 Translation from the generic to the discipline-specific context is supported by a discipline-specific mentor.
-Non-contact time learning will be supported by the PCUTL team, a subject-specific mentor and access to comprehensive learning resources through the Module VLE.
-PCUTL Mentors are drawn from School staff and, as experienced subject teachers, provide opportunities for crucial context-specific discussion and reflection.
+Non-contact time learning will be supported by the PgCUTL team, a subject-specific mentor and access to comprehensive learning resources through the Module VLE.
+PgCUTL Mentors are drawn from School staff and, as experienced subject teachers, provide opportunities for crucial context-specific discussion and reflection.

 Module HMT007 requires participants to work collaboratively on a small-scale project of their choosing and to present this to peers from the University.

 How the Programme is Assessed